Can’t start your Chevrolet due to a dead battery? Learn how to fix it by following the procedures below.

 - Use a 10mm wrench and disconnect the negative battery terminal.

-- Connect the black clamp to the negative (-) post on the battery terminal.
+- Connect the black clamp to the battery terminal’s negative (-) post.

 - Use a 12-volt car battery charger to charge the main battery.
 Allow the battery to charge for a few hours.
-Monitor the vehicle for the first couple of hours and not leave the vehicle unattended.
+Monitor the vehicle for the first couple of hours, and do not leave the vehicle unattended.
 If the battery overheats during charging, disconnect the charger.

 Can I charge the battery by leaving the car running?